ergest/sql_patterns/Book/chap5.md

 68.000|KG  |
 ```

-I'm using the `SUBSTRING()` function again to extract parts of a string, but this time I used the `INSTR()` function which searches for a string within another string and returns the first occurrence of it or 0 if not found.
-This gives me the index where the
+I'm using the `SUBSTRING()` function again to extract parts of a string, and I used the `INSTR()` function, which searches for a string within another string and returns the first occurrence of it or 0 if not found, in order to tell the `SUBSTRING()` function how many characters to read.

 ### Pattern 3: Handling NULLs Safely
 As a rule, you should always assume any column can be `NULL` at any point in time so it's a good idea to provide a default value for that column as part of your `SELECT`.
 This way you make sure that even if your data becomes `NULL` your query will not fail.

 `NULLs` in SQL represent unknown values.
 While the data may appear to be blank or empty in the results, it's not the same as an empty string or white space.
+The reason we want to handle them directly is they cause havoc when it comes to comparing fields or joining data.
+As a rule you should replace `NULLs`

 You cannot compare `NULLs` to anything directly, for example you cannot say:
 ```sql
 SELECT col1
 FROM table